andywer/key-store/README.md

 🔑 Supports distinct passwords for each key<br />
 🔍 Can store unencrypted data alongside each key

 **Attention: The data is stored in a truly secure way.
-If you loose your password you will not be able to recover the wallet data!
+If you lose your password you will not be able to recover the wallet data!
 So please make sure to store a backup of the private data in a safe place.**

 ## Installation